Narrowband Receive Array

 Output

-Summed signals returned as a complex matrix M on P. M is the length of the input signal.
-P is the number of antenna elements of the antenna sublattice (or sublattices if sublattices are supported).
-Each column corresponds to the signal collected by the corresponding antenna array element (or corresponding sublattices, if sublattices are supported).
+Summed signals returned as a complex matrix M by P. M is the length of the input signal.
+P is the number of antenna elements of the antenna sublattice (or sublattices, if sublattices are supported).
+Each column corresponds to the signal collected by the corresponding element of the antenna array (or the corresponding sublattices, if sublattices are supported).

 Data types: Float16